This ube ice-cream is a classic Filipino ice-cream flavour made from purple yam is smooth, creamy and delicious!

 If you don't have xantham gum or can't find it, tapioca starch is a great alternative.
 Tapioca starch is widely available in supermarkets, so you won't have any problems sourcing it for your ice-cream.
 Tapioca starch works in a similar way to xantham gum, but its properties aren't as strong.

 It's important to chill your base completely before churning.
-This helps the ice-cream form evenly as it churns, creating perfect ice-cream.
+This helps the ice-cream form evenly as it churns in your ice cream maker, creating perfect ice-cream.

 After the ice-cream has churned you'll notice that it has a soft serve consistency.
 While it is edible I highly recommend transferring it to an airtight container and placing it in the freezer to set up for a couple of hours.
 This process results in ice-cream with a texture better than anything store-bought.